 NOPAT Formula = Adjusted EBIT x (1-tax rate)

 - NOPAT (2016) = $4,065 million x (1-0.3082) = $2,812 million

 |NOPAT Formula = EBIT * (1 − Tax Rate)|

 |0 * (1 − 0) = 0|

-The formula for net operating profit after tax is basically a profitability metric that helps to assess how a company is operating efficiently which is calculated by measuring profit that is adjusted for the costs and tax benefits of debt financing.
-NOPAT provides such a view that is not affected by the leverage of the company or the massive bank loan on its books.
-Such adjustment is essential because these interest payments on debt shrink the net income which eventually reduces the tax expense of the company.
-Therefore, the equation for NOPAT helps an analyst to view how well the core operations of a company is performing (net of taxes).
-This is a profitability calculation which is measured in terms of dollars and not in percentages like most other financial terms.
+The formula for net operating profit after tax is a profitability metric that helps assess how a company is operating efficiently, calculated by measuring profit that is adjusted for the costs and tax benefits of debt financing.
+NOPAT provides such a view that it is not affected by the company’s leverage or the massive bank loan on its books.
+Such adjustment is essential because these interest payments on debt shrink the net income, which eventually reduces the company’s tax expense.
+Therefore, the formula for NOPAT helps an analyst view how well the core operations of a company are performing (net of taxesNet Of TaxesThe term "net of taxes" refers to the amount remaining after deducting taxes.
+Net of taxes = Gross amount – Tax amount).
+It is a profitability calculation measured in terms of dollars and not in percentages like most other financial terms.

-This has been a guide to what is NOPAT (Net Operating Profit After Tax) Formula.
-Here we discuss how to calculate NOPAT using practical examples & downloadable excel template.
+This article has been a guide to NOPAT and its meaning.
+We explain its formula and how to calculate it, differences with net income, examples & calculator.
+Here we discuss the formula to calculate NOPAT using practical examples & a downloadable excel template.
 You can learn more about financial analysis from the following articles –

 - Explanation of Cost of Sales FormulaExplanation Of Cost Of Sales FormulaThe costs directly attributable to the production of the goods that are sold in the firm or organization are referred to as the cost of sales.